keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-argo/index.md

 **Expected Result:** This version has passed the quality gate.
 Hence, you should see that both services serve the same content.

 ### Deploy a SLOW version
-Next, we will deploy a slow version of the carts service, which contains an artificial slowdown of 1 second in each request.
+Next, we will deploy a slow version of the carts service, which contains an artificial slowdown of 2 second in each request.
-This version should not pass the quality gate and, hence, should not be promoted to serve real-user traffic.
+This version must should not pass the quality gate and, hence, should not be promoted to serve real-user traffic.

 1. In your Git reposititory containing the Argo resources, go to the folder `carts/argo/carts` and open the `values.yaml` file.